Is doing public school at home the same thing as homeschooling? The short answer is NO.

 Hi!
 I’m Jackie & I’m the host of the HomeSchool ThinkTank Parenting Podcast.
 I’m certain that many parents are enjoying this time with their kids.
 On the other hand, other parents are probably feeling a little more middle of the road, and some may be absolutely done with doing school at home!

-Recognize that there are a many different ways for kids to learn and be educated Quite frankly, I don’t believe the school-at-home model is overly effective for homeschool families.
-If you would like to learn about other styles of homeschooling, then you might check out this article about unschooling and this article about homeschooling styles and terminology.
+Recognize that there are a many different ways for kids to learn and be educated.
+Quite frankly, I don’t believe the school-at-home model is overly effective for homeschool families.
+If you’re open to questioning much of what our society considers to be true about education, then this article and podcast episode might interest you.

 Homeschooling Isn’t About School